Table of Contents

 What Do Today’s Home Buyers Want Most in A Home?

 While home buyers are looking for “move-in ready” homes overall, there are several features that home buyers think are important to have in a home these days.
-Here’s my home buyers top 10 wish list for 2022:
+My home buyers wish list for 2023 – Top 10 includes some old and some new items:

 …

-4. Climbing in importance to the top of the wish list is a dedicated home office.
-With the Pandemic, working at home has become a priority for many people.
-Many studies are showing that a larger percentage of the work force is not going back.
-Workers and companies found that in many cases, productivity is up when people work at home.
+1. At the top of the wish list is a dedicated home office.
+After the pandemic, working at home has become a priority for many people, and studies are showing that a larger percentage of the work force is not going back.
+Companies found that in many cases, productivity is up when people work at home.
 (Businesses are also finding that the need for less office space is saving money on their bottom line!)

 If your home doesn’t have a dedicated office space, it really adds to the appeal just to carve out office space in a kitchen or family room.
 Without sacrificing storage, you may be able to convert a closet into an office.
 Extra space in a basement or attic room is also a great option for a home office.